wireapp/wire-server-deploy/offline/wiab-staging.md

 - Pod → Node → host public IP → DNAT → Node → Ingress

-> **Note**: Using Let's encrypt with `cert-manager` requires internet access ([to at least `acme-v02.api.letsencrypt.org`](https://letsencrypt.org/docs/acme-protocol-updates/)) to issue TLS certs.
-If you have chosen to keep the network private i.e. `private_deployment=true` for the VMs when applying nftables rules aka no internet access to VMs, then we need to make a temporary exception for this.
+> **Note**: Using Let's Encrypt with `cert-manager` requires internet access ([to at least `acme-v02.api.letsencrypt.org`](https://letsencrypt.org/docs/acme-protocol-updates/)) to issue TLS certificates.
+If you have chosen to keep the network private, that is `private_deployment=true` for the VMs when applying nftables rules, then you need to make a temporary exception for this traffic.
+The same outbound access will also be required later for certificate renewals (after 180 days).
 >
-> To add a nftables masquerading rule for all outgoing traffic run the following command on the `adminhost` or make a similar change in your firewall:
+> To temporarily provide outbound internet access from the VMs, add the following nftables masquerading rule on the `adminhost`.
+Replace `INF_WAN` with the WAN interface that should carry this traffic, or make an equivalent change in your firewall:
 >
 > ```bash
 >   # Host WAN interface name